C0deWiser/laravel-notifications/README.md

 Provides Laravel Notification helpers.

-It supports four types of notification messages:
+It supports few types of notification messages:
-`mail`, `telegram`, `broadcast` and `database`.
+`mail`, `broadcast` and `database`.
-All of it implements one contract, so we could build all these messages at ones.
+All of it implements one contract, so we could build all these messages as one.

-`Broadcast` and `database` messages got unified payload format:
+`broadcast` and `database` messages got unified payload format:
 [Web Notification](https://developer.mozilla.org/en-US/docs/Web/API/Notification).
 This format is ready to implement on frontend.